lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 As the session is quite short we already provided the service, the template and parts of the card of the rdfa-editor-wikipedia-slug-plugin.

 - `addon/services/rdfa-editor-wikipedia-slug-plugin.js`: the service which is identifies relevant text and provides highlights in the text.
 Thanks to the RegEx we search for text matching `dbp:word` in the document, and we create a new hint for each matching result.

-We can pass useful information to the hint, like here the `word` we are looking for in dbpedia.
+--> There are three TODOs in this file :
+1. Inspect the contexts object
+2. Remove old hints from the hints registry
+3. Add new hints for every matching context

-- `addon/templates/components/editor-plugins/wikipedia-slug-card.hbs`: the template of our hint cardn showing at the side.
+- `addon/templates/components/editor-plugins/wikipedia-slug-card.hbs`: the template of our hint card showing at the side.
 It allows us to interact with the user, asking if they really want to insert a link to dbpedia for the word they were looking for.

 - `addon/components/editor-plugins/wikipedia-slug-card.js`: JavaScript logic of the hint card component

 In this file we will provide you with one function `getDbpediaOptions` that gets the researched word and queries dbpedia to get matching options.
 It will run everytime the card gets rendered (see `willRender`).

---> To make our card insert a link to wikipedia in the editor you will have to fill the method `generateLink` and modify the `insert` action.
+--> To make our card insert a link to wikipedia in the editor you will have to modify the `insert` action.

-- `generateLink`: this method should generate the link to the word we want to insert in our document.
-It will look like `https://en.wikipedia.org/wiki/Word`.We will need the `encodeURI` method in order to escape the string.
-- `insert`: this method is triggered by clicking the "add" button of the template.
-It selects the researched word that we get from the hint and replaces it by the link generated on the previous method.
-For this we can use the `selectHighlight` and the `update` methods on the editor.
+1. select the highlight (`editor.selectHighlight`)
+2. update the selected context (`editor.update`)